darrena092/AudioPlayer.js/Readme.md

 ## Other Info
 Throws an `AudioPlayerException` with an error message on any kind of issue.
 Can be caught and handled.
 This will happen when an instance is created.

+The current version is v0.0.1.
+Note that this is not production ready.

 ## Licensing
 Audioplayer.js is covered by the MIT License.
 Feel free to use it in projects, commercial or non-commercial.
 I'd love to hear from you if you find it useful.
 [MIT License Info](https://opensource.org/licenses/MIT)